billynewport/datasurface/docs/Tutorial.md

 git clone https://www.github.com/billynewport/datasurfacetemplate
 ```

 This clones the repository in to the datasurfacetemplate folder in the current directory (~/models/AcmeEcoMain).
 Next, we need to edit the eco.py file to change the main repository for the model to this repository.
+The datasurfacetemplate folder is just for this initial seeding.
+Once, this is checked in to your repository then the name of your own repository will be used as you will be cloning from that repository after setup.

 ```python
 from datasurface.md.Governance import Ecosystem